shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b1_shimming.rst

 .. warning::
     This tutorial only covers static B1+ shimming applications performed on Siemens scanners.
 Shimming-Toolbox currently only handles B1+ maps acquired using Siemens' standard TurboFLASH B1+ mapping sequence.
-    This is the tfl_rfmap sequennce, which can be found under Siemens/Service Sequences in the Protocols.
+    This is the tfl_rfmap sequence, which can be found under Siemens/Service Sequences in the Protocols.
 Not to be confused
     with the tfl_b1map sequence, which will not create the channel-specific B1+ maps necessary for the shim process.

 Open a Terminal and run: